top of page

 • We have 4 teaching assistants who work within our Rainbow Room provision, which allows children to develop their self-esteem, support learning needs in a small, friendly environment and access Thrive style activities.

-• We have 3 fully trained ELSAs (Emotional Literacy Support Assistant) who work with children across the week and a PTUK accredited Play Therapist who works two afternoons a week to support specirfic pupils.
-These members staff also support our pupils within the Rainbow Room at different times.
+• We have 3 fully trained ELSAs (Emotional Literacy Support Assistant) who work with children across the week and a PTUK accredited Play Therapist who works two afternoons a week to support specific pupils.
+These members of staff also support our pupils within the Rainbow Room at different times.
 (All are in school full time).

 • The SENDCO is a Thrive Childhood Licensed Practitioner.

-• The Special Educational Needs and Disabilities Co-ordinator (SENDCo), Mrs Stiles, is a fully trained teacher, has a Postgraduate Diploma in Inclusive Education and has over 16 years experience working as a school SENDCo.
+• The Special Educational Needs and Disabilities Co-ordinator (SENDCo), Mrs Stiles, is a fully trained teacher, has a Postgraduate Diploma in Inclusive Education and has over 17 years experience working as a school SENDCo.
 She works in the school 4 days a week.
 These days are dedicated to the coordination of care for all children with SEND and the overseeing of the Rainbow Room.
 Should you wish to contact the SENDCo, you can do so through the main school office or her email address: senco@fynamore.org.uk

-• Our Designated safeguarding lead is Mrs Kate Hurst and our Deputy Designated safeguarding leads are Mrs Natasha Burch and Mrs Emma Groom.
+• Our Designated Safeguarding Lead is Mrs Kate Hurst and our Deputy Designated Safeguarding Leads are Mrs Natasha Burch and Mrs Emma Groom.

 • We currently have 1 member of support staff supporting our children with Speech and Language targets.
 Some of this is within class, and some is 1:1 working on specific targets.
 We also have a TA supporting the Reception children with their speech and language through the Sunshine Group.

-• We have sought outside support from Specialist Advisory teachers, Educational Psychologist, Behaviour support team as and when needed to offer the best support to our pupils.
+• We have sought outside support from Specialist Advisory teachers, Educational Psychologist, Behaviour Support team as and when needed to offer the best support to our pupils.

 How does the school know if children need extra help?